BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 #### Current adoption

 The most common way bitcoin is expressed is BTC (bitcoin) with 8 decimal places.
 While not as common, denominations of BTC such as mBTC ("millibitcoins"), μBTC ("bits") and sat ("satoshi") are also used.
-The chart below illutrates how each units relate to the BTC unit.
+The chart below illustrates how each units relate to the BTC unit.

 | Unit     | Symbol       | Example (English) | Example (Non-English) |
 | -------- | ------------ | ----------------- | --------------------- |